• Skip to primary navigation

 How to make shredded chicken

-Take a look at this post about how to make shredded chicken for in depth instructions and step by step photos.
+Take a look at this post about how to make shredded chicken for in-depth instructions and step-by-step photos.

 They’ll be infused with just enough flavor and spice, and it’s easy to customize to your own flavor preferences – add a little more of your favorite spices if you want some extra heat!